 Amounts can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
-The Commission's general fund is a reverting fund and there is no ending fund balance.

 Committed

 Amounts that can be used only for the specific purposes determined by a formal action of the Commission's highest level of decision-making authority, which is the board of directors.